-As a Core Studies student, you will take the introductory science courses required for admission to most medical, dental, nursing or veterinary schools: general chemistry, introductory biology, organic chemistry, physics and biochemistry.
-General chemistry, introductory biology, organic chemistry and physics sequences consist of two semesters, and each semester includes a lab.
-Many of the core courses are math-intensive and may require additional course work to be successful.
+As a Core Studies student, you take the introductory science courses required for admission to most medical, dental, nursing, or veterinary schools: general chemistry, introductory biology, organic chemistry, physics, and biochemistry.
+General chemistry, introductory biology, organic chemistry, and physics sequences consist of two semesters, and each semester includes a lab.
+Many of the core courses are math-intensive and may require the minimum prerequisites listed below to be successful.

 If you intend to complete the requirements in one year, your core studies must begin in the summer with chemistry.
-The following academic year will include biology, organic chemistry physics and biochemistry, thus preparing students for the May-June MCAT, DAT or GRE.
+The following academic year includes biology, organic chemistry, physics, and biochemistry, thus preparing students for the May-June MCAT, DAT, or GRE.

 Students enrolled in the Pre-Health Core Studies program often take additional courses beyond the minimum admissions requirements.
-Most core students take a total of 13 to 16 courses units.
+Most core students take a total of 13 to 16 course units*.
 These additional courses may include topics like biochemistry, cell biology, physiology, genetics, microbiology, histology, human anatomy, or history and sociology of medicine.
-These classes help deepen knowledge and preparation for medical, dental, veterinary or nursing training.
+These classes help deepen knowledge and preparation for medical, dental, veterinary, or nursing training.